ossf/scorecard/docs/checks.md

 This check tries to determine if the project has a set of contributors from multiple organizations (e.g., companies).
 Low score has 'Low' risk.
 Some projects cannot meet this requirement.
 Obviously projects with only one active participant cannot meet it.
 Many projects have a narrow scope and may not be able to attract the interest of multiple organizations.
 See [Code Reviews](#code-reviews) for added notes about projects with a small number of participants.
 The check works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
 A contributor must have at least 5 commits in the last 30 commits.
-The check succeeds if all contributors span at least 2 different organizations (companies).
+The highest score is achieved when there are contributors from at least 3 different companies in the last 30 commits.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is to provide some insights on which organization(s) have contributed to the project and making trust decisions based on that.
 But you can ask your contributors to join their respective organizations.